-1. If a children's center provides food to children in care, it shall provide nutritious meals and snacks of a quantity and quality to help meet the daily nutritional needs of the children.
+- If a children's center provides food to children in care, it shall provide nutritious meals and snacks of a quantity and quality to help meet the daily nutritional needs of the children.
 The USDA MyPlate is be used to determine what food groups to serve at each meal or snack, serving size and age appropriateness of the selected food for children.
 Copies of the USDA MyPlate dieting guidelines, incorporated by reference in 65C-22.001(7)(t), F.A.C.
-In addition, meals and snacks must contain at a minimum the meal and snack patterns shown for infants and children in the Child Care Food Program Meal Patterns which are incorporated by refence in 65C-22001(7)(r) and (s), F.A.C.

-2. Foods that are associated with young children's choking incidents must not be served to children under 4 years of age; such as, but not limited to, whole/round hot dogs, popcorn, chips, pretzel nuggets, whole grapes, nuts, cheese sticks/cubes and any food that is of similar shape and size of the trachea/windpipe.
+In addition, meals and snacks must contain at a minimum the meal and snack patterns shown for infants and children in the Child Care Food Program Meal Patterns which are incorporated by reference in 65C-22001(7)(r) and (s), F.A.C. - CC Facility Handbook 3.9.3C Poods that are associated with young children's choking incidents must not be served to children under 4 years of age; such as, but not limited to, whole/round hot dogs, popcorn, chips, pretzel nuggets, whole grapes, nuts, cheese sticks/ cubes and any food that is of similar shape and size of the trachea/windpipe. - INF Food for infants must be cut into pieces 1/4 inch or smaller, food for toddlers must be cut into pieces 1/2 inch or smaller to prevent choking.